jchavarri/flywheeljs/examples/nodejs/README.md

 - `--latitude='<latitude>'` - the latitude, in degrees
 - `--latitude='<longitude>'` - the longitude, in degrees

-**Warning** Please note the quotes around the latitude and longitude params.
-It's important to use that to avoid errors while parsing the command.
+**Warning** Please note the quotes around the `latitude` and `longitude` params.
+It's important to use this syntax in order to avoid errors while parsing the command.
 For example: `node index.js request -e <email> -p <password> --latitude='37.2241822' --longitude='-121.2572231'`